Second Balkan War: Armistice

-With the Romanian army closing in on Sofia, Bulgaria asked Russia to arbitrate.
+As the Romanian army closed in on Sofia, Bulgaria asked Russia to mediate.
 On 13 July, Prime Minister Stoyan Danev resigned in the face of Russian inactivity.
-On 17 July the tsar appointed Vasil Radoslavov to head a pro-German and Russophobic government.
+On 17 July, the tsar appointed Vasil Radoslavov to head a pro-German and Russophobic government.
 On 20 July, via Saint Petersburg, the Serbian Prime Minister Nikola Pašić invited a Bulgarian delegation to treat with the allies directly at Niš in Serbia.
 The Serbs and Greeks, both now on the offensive, were in no rush to conclude a peace.
 On 22 July, Tsar Ferdinand sent a message to King Carol via the Italian ambassador in Bucharest.
 The Romanian armies halted before Sofia.
 Romania proposed that talks be moved to Bucharest, and the delegations took a train from Niš to Bucharest on 24 July.

 When the delegations met in Bucharest on 30 July, the Serbs were led by Pašić, the Montenegrins by Vukotić, the Greeks by Venizelos, the Romanians by Titu Maiorescu and the Bulgarians by Finance Minister Dimitur Tonchev.
 They agreed to a five-day armistice to come into effect on 31 July.
 Romania refused to allow the Ottomans to participate, forcing Bulgaria to negotiate with them separately.